windwerfer/muse-eeg-osc-recorder/README.md

-Record raw eeg, ppg (heart rate), acc (movement) values from the muse app or mindmonitor through the osc stream that they generate.
+Record raw eeg, ppg (heart rate), acc (movement) values from the muse app or mindmonitor through the osc stream that these apps (can) send.

 they can be directly imported into EegLab for further analysis